 The HOSR Story

-Competitors in the 2017 Head of the Schuylkill Regatta® continue a tradition of exceptional fall racing that began more than four decades ago.
+Competitors in the 2018 Head of the Schuylkill Regatta® continue a tradition of exceptional fall racing that began more than four decades ago.
 While the expansive scope of the two-day Regatta today bears little resemblance to its 1970 roots, the spirit of the Regatta endures: a fall race showcasing high-caliber crews as well as those new to the sport.
 An estimated 180 competitors participated in the first race.
 Last year, more than 8,900 athletes crossed the finish line of the 2.5-mile scenic course.

 At a time when only elite, college and junior athletes competed in “head” or distance races, the newly established Head of the Schuylkill Regatta emphasized graduate oarsmen and opened racing to newly emerging masters’ and women’s teams.
 Twelve women entered the first regatta; in 2013, more than 3,200 females competed, and for the first time outnumbered male competitors.
 The Regatta’s spirit of inclusion grew along with its size and scope.
 Early Regattas hosted dozens of college, high school and masters rowers.
 The Regatta soon welcomed recreational and adaptive athletes.
 The first point, or team, trophy was presented to Vesper Boat Club in 2010.

-Parents, family, and friends will line the course to cheer the competitors and enjoy The Three Angels Statues Festival Area, named for the Carl Milles sculpture punctuating the river’s east bank.
-Crews from across the country and around the world, slicing down the course to the finish line, are forever embedded in the rich tradition of Philadelphia’s Fall Festival of rowing, the Head of the Schuylkill Regatta.
+In addition to hosting thousands of competitors, the 2018 Regatta, on Saturday, October 27 and Sunday, October 28, will again welcome an additional 30,000 – 40,000 spectators building on the Regatta’s reputation as one of the nation’s premier events at a historic location regarded as the home of American Rowing.
+Parents, family and friends will line the course to cheer competitors of all skill levels and age, and enjoy the Three Angels Statues Festival Area, named for the Carl Milles sculpture punctuating the river’s east bank.
+Crews slicing down the course to the finish line are forever embedded in the legendary tradition of Philadelphia’s Fall Festival of Rowing, the Head of the Schuylkill Regatta.